markphd/gritlab/professional-js-for-web-developers/10-document-object-model/hierarchy-of-nodes.md

 All nodes contained within a childNodes list have the same parent, so each of their parentNode properties points to the same node.

+Note that if there’s only one child node, both nextSibling and previousSibling will be null.

+#### Manipulating Nodes

+The most often-used method is appendChild(), which adds a node to the end of the childNodes list.

+	var returnedNode = someNode.appendChild(newNode);
+	alert(returnedNode == newNode);         //true
+	alert(someNode.lastChild == newNode);   //true

+no DOM node may exist in more than one location in a document.
+So if you call appendChild()and pass in the first child of a parent, as the following example shows, it will end up as the last child:

+	//assume multiple children for someNode
+	var returnedNode = someNode.appendChild(someNode.firstChild);
+	alert(returnedNode == someNode.firstChild);  //false
+	alert(returnedNode == someNode.lastChild);   //true

+The insertBefore() method accepts two arguments: the node to insert and a reference node.

+The replaceChild() method accepts two arguments: the node to insert and the node to replace.
+The node to replace is returned by the function and is removed from the document tree completely while the inserted node takes its place.

+To remove a node without replacing it, you can use the removeChild() method.
+This method accepts a single argument, which is the node to remove.

+	//remove first child
+	var formerFirstChild = someNode.removeChild(someNode.firstChild);

+	//remove last child
+	var formerLastChild = someNode.removeChild(someNode.lastChild);

+Not all node types can have child nodes, and these methods will throw errors if you attempt to use them on nodes that don’t support children.

+#### Other Methods

+The cloneNode() method doesn’t copy JavaScript properties that you add to DOM nodes, such as event handlers.
+This method copies only attributes and, optionally, child nodes.
+Everything else is lost.

+The last remaining method is normalize().
+Its sole job is to deal with text nodes in a document subtree.
+If an empty text node is found, it is removed; if text nodes are immediate siblings, they are joined into a single text node.

+#### The Document Type